by: Tobie Abad

 Player: Well, better replenish my bloodpool.
 I hunt.

-If no, then congratulations!
-You're players have learned the big difference of Routine and Scenes.
+If not, then congratulations!
+Your players have learned the big difference between Routine and Scenes.
 But trust me, there are very few gaming groups that have escaped from this little constant in gaming.
 And it's not surprising, after all, players use Routine when they focus on their characters so much, they forget they are in a game.

 Why Routine can be good?

 It keeps your character in tip top form.
 And I don't mean this as a twink merit.
-Nor to I mean this sarcastically.
+Nor do I mean this sarcastically.
 If you're playing a Toreador who always waters his roses each night, then you're playing in character right?
-Routine allows you do play in character.
+Routine allows you to play in character.

 But please, must you really declare THAT as your action when your turn comes around?

 In my gaming circle, there tends to be four players.
 Strangely, a player turn tends to last for a range from twenty minutes to nearly half an hour.
 This is a time allotment which everyone in the group enjoys because it allows for the nice unrushed dialogue, the building of mood through music and pacing and the allowance to feel the emotional benefits of the scene.
 Now, realize then that it is possibly an HOUR before one's turn begins again.

 Would you really waste some precious moments of REAL TIME declaring actions which the Storyteller knows you will do anyway out of habit?

 Watch a movie and see how the moment a character is given a turn (meaning, he or she is the focus of a shot), the character is doing something that contributes to the story as a whole.
 Sure, we know that everyone gets dressed and fixes themselves up before going to an important dinner.
 But if this scene will have any importance to it other than to let the Storyteller know you got dressed, then it does NOT have to be in the turn.
 It could be an understood action that the Storyteller does not have to play through.